rednblkx/HomeKey-ESP32/docs/content/setup.md

 * **Failed to connect during flashing:** Put board into bootloader mode manually (hold BOOT, tap RESET, release BOOT).
 * **NFC Reader Not Detected:** Verify power connections and ensure DIP switch is set to SPI mode for PN532, or IRQ/VEN pins are correctly mapped for PN7161.
-* **Strapping Pin Warnings:** If assigning GPIOs 0, 2, 12, or 15 triggers a strapping pin conflict warning in the WebUI, verify pin usage or check `overrideStrappingRestriction` if using dedicated custom hardware.
+* **Strapping Pin Errors:** Assigning a strapping pin in the WebUI (chip-specific; e.g., GPIO 0 and 2 on standard ESP32) is rejected with an error unless `overrideStrappingRestriction` is enabled — use it only if your custom hardware requires it.